 A lot of wine, in fact: Australia boasts more than 60 wine regions.
 While every state in Australia makes wine, but you’ll find most of it produced in the southern states.

-The most popular wine regions in Australia to visit are the Yarra Valley (Victoria), Margaret River (Western Australia), Barossa Valley (South Australia), Hunter Valley (New South Wales) and Coonawarra (South Australia).
+The most popular wine regions in Australia to visit are the Yarra Valley (Victoria), the beautiful wineries in Margaret River (Western Australia), Barossa Valley (South Australia), Hunter Valley (New South Wales) and Coonawarra (South Australia).